 Seasonal influenza causes thousands of deaths annually.
 Part of the problem is that the vaccine must be administered annually because the virus presents different immunological faces to avoid detection.
 Dr. Peter Palese is a pioneer in studying the molecular biology of the influenza viruses.
 Today he and colleagues are on a quest to identify a universal flu vaccine that would provide one-time durable immunity.
 We discuss the strategies and progress toward this public health milestone.
-Here's a link to this week's podcast.

 Plants produce a variety of oils, many that are critical to the human diet.
 The precise chemical qualities of plant oils dictate its stability, use, nutrient quality, or even its use as fuel.
 Dr. Surinder Singh is an expert in plant oils at CSIRO, the Australian National Research Laboratory.
 His laboratory has been working on projects in a variety of crops to improve the oil quality for human nutrition, but also as a potential fuel.
 Such efforts provide a renewable and more sustainable source of valuable oils, taking pressure off of fisheries and carbon-intensive practices.
-Listen to this week's podcast here.

 The arms race between bacteria and the viruses that infect them brought the Cas9 and similar editing systems.
 These enzymes are essentially a bacterial immune system, and now are being exploited as important tools in genetic engineering.
 To counter the bacteria response viruses produce inhibitors of the Cas enzymes.
 Dr. Joseph Bondy-Denomy is a professor at the University of California San Francisco that studies these inhibitors.
 He discusses their discovery and potential applications.